Seatis/my-teaching-materials/project/reddit/frontend/javascript.md

 ### Login

-Create the HTML structure and the design of the modify post page.
+Create the HTML structure and the design of the login page.
 Add the functionality.
-Modify everything so it uses the username.
+Add login link to your navigation bar and modify every request so it uses the username.

 #### Notes

  -  no authentication is required
  -  check out what localStorage is
+ -  if username is set it should display **LOGGED IN AS `<username>`** otherwise **LOGIN »**

 ### Order by score